IWILLCRAFT-M0d/RenderEclipse-Tools/FileFormats.md

 now read next strings (as UTF-16) the many strings detected in stringsNumber
 ```
+## Videos File Format
+This page won't cover in detail the file formats as they are Third-Party based so here it will only list the format and versions.

+PSP games uses "PlayStation Portable Movie Format" also known as "PSMF" made by Sony.
+Silent Hill: Origins uses version 14 while Shattered Memories uses version 15.

+PS2 games uses "PSS" a PS2 video and audio file format made by Sony.
+All games uses it.

+Wii Shattered Memories uses "THP" file format made by Nintendo.
+The version used by the game is the 0x00011000.

-## Extra note: Leeao DFF viewer and why it doesn't work on Wii and PSP
+## Extra note: DFF (models) viewers
-Leeao also made a [model viewer for PS2 (CUK) Silent Hill: Origins](https://github.com/leeao/SilentHillOriginsPS2/blob/main/fmt_SilentHillOrigins_PS2.py), the reason why it doesn't work on PSP and Wii is because of the [Native Data PLG](https://gtamods.com/wiki/Native_Data_PLG_(RW_Section)) which is a section that is customized based on the plaform, unfortunately there is no other tool (to my knowledge) that works PSP and Wii models.
+Leeao also made a [model viewer for PS2 (CUK) Silent Hill: Origins](https://github.com/leeao/SilentHillOriginsPS2/blob/main/fmt_SilentHillOrigins_PS2.py), the reason why it doesn't work on PSP and Wii is because of the [Native Data PLG](https://gtamods.com/wiki/Native_Data_PLG_(RW_Section)) which is a section that is customized based on the plaform.

-However would be interesting to check out progress on other Leeao project where he covers a [PSP game using RenderWare](https://github.com/leeao/MortalKombat) and a [Blender script for importing models from Iron Heavy Studio games](https://github.com/Psycrow101/DragonFF/tree/native-plg) (Developers of many licensed games like SpongeBob SquarePants: Battle for Bikini Bottom [2003]) made by the user Psycrow101
+For Wii we have a forked [Blender script for importing GTA DFF models](https://github.com/Psycrow101/DragonFF/tree/multi-mesh) focused in adding support to Iron Heavy Games (Developers of many licensed games like SpongeBob SquarePants: Battle for Bikini Bottom [2003]) made by the user Psycrow101

+Unfortunately there is no other tool (to my knowledge) that works PSP models, however would be interesting to check out progress on other Leeao project where he covers a [PSP game using RenderWare](https://github.com/leeao/MortalKombat).

-Must mention: Wii and GameCube shares the same ID so probably a tool made for a GameCube games should support Wii too
+Must mention: Wii and GameCube shares the same platform ID so a tool made for a GameCube games should support Wii too.
 ## Extra note: Viewing and extracting textures
 The PS2 SHO (CUK) script made by Leeao also works with also works with some PS2 SHO prototypes and PS2 Shattered Memories, Leeao also made a [script for general RenderWare PSP game](https://github.com/leeao/Noesis-Plugins/blob/master/Textures/tex_rw_psp_txd.py) which is unfinished and sometimes it doesn't work, and also the user Zhenёq made a script for [Wii Shattered Memories](https://github.com/Zheneq/Noesis-Plugins/blob/master/fmt_silenthill_wii_tx.py) which doesn't work sometimes too, but is really rough so I mixed all of them in one script which support and extract textures from PSP, PS2 and Wii games.